 On-Campus Equipment Use:

-IDT provides instructional equipment and support services to all on-campus classrooms, i.e., instructional spaces scheduled by Registrar and academic departments.
+Classroom Support provides instructional equipment and support services to all on-campus classrooms, i.e., instructional spaces scheduled by Registrar and academic departments.
 All instructional spaces should be equipped with a transparency projector or document camera and pull-down screen.
 Good wireless internet access should be available everywhere on NMU's campus.
 All general purpose classrooms are fitted with ceiling-mounted LCD projectors, sound amplification, and DVD/VHS or Blu Ray players for laptop and video projections.
 To find out what equipment is available in your classroom, you may want to do a search using: locate classrooms for specific needs.

 Off-Campus Equipment Use: